CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

 .. note::

     You will seldom have to modify ``webpack.config.js``.
-The only time you may need to care about it is when you a completely new page is added to the OSF.
+The only time you may need to care about it is when a completely new page is added to the OSF.

 Webpack parses the dependency graphs of these modules and builds them into single files which can be included on HTML pages.
 The built files reside in ``website/static/public/js``.
 Therefore, the built file which would include your Markdown parser initialization would be in ``/static/public/js/wiki-edit-page.js``.
 This is the file that would be included in the HTML template.